b46saunders/Xplore/README.md

 I plan to use kenney's great set of free game assets for the project available at www.kenney.nl

+Current WIP (Refactor)
+  - Cleanup ScreenManager.cs and screen management in general
+  - Define entities that need rendering/updates with interfaces

 Stage 1
   - Basic movement (DONE)
   - Camera follow player center(DONE)